webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 <feBlend in="SourceGraphic" in2="offsetBlur" mode="normal" />
 </syntaxhighlight>

-Here are how [[svg/elements/feBlend|'''feBlend''']]'s other modes affect graphics that overlay each other.
+The following shows how [[svg/elements/feBlend|'''feBlend''']]'s other modes affect graphics that overlay each other.
 The '''lighten''' and
 '''darken''' modes simply take the lighter or darker of the two
 pixels: